 Next, pour the orange juice into a saucepan and bring it to a boil over high heat.

-Then pour in the cranberries.
-Give them a quick stir, and let them simmer until all of them pop open.
+Give the cranberries a quick stir, and let them simmer until all of them pop open.
+It’s fun and satisfying to watch them pop.

 After they’ve all popped open, remove the saucepan from the heat, stir, and then allow them to cool for a couple of minutes.